stbischof/doc/class-Cube.md

       <td>true</td>
     </tr>
     <tr>
       <td colspan="5"><em>Collection of calculated members defined at the cube level.
 Calculated members are virtual members that are computed using MDX expressions rather than being stored in the database.
 They can represent complex business calculations (like profit margins, growth rates, or variance analysis), derived measures, or custom dimension members.
+Each calculated member must belong to a specific dimension — most commonly the Measures dimension for calculated measures.
 Cube-level calculated members are available in all queries against this cube and provide a way to extend the analytical model without modifying the underlying data structures.</em></td>
     </tr>
     <tr>
       <td><strong>namedSets</strong></td>